More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Vectors for Developing AI Hardware and Software

 \section{Vectors for Developing AI Hardware and Software}

-To begin, we showed that while under purely per-operation efficiencies, AI and NI have begun to compete with each other, this is only under different environmental conditions (\ref{sec_bio_efficiency}).
+To begin, we showed that while under purely per-operation efficiencies, AI and NI have begun to compete with each other, this is only under different environmental conditions (\ref{sec_intro_summary}).
 To achieve AI systems that can be effectively embedded in a variety of environments, including real-time and individual-user applications, this gap in capabilities must be addressed.
-We propose advancements along two general axes: developing hardware that can efficiently execute large models while trading off execution speed and power (scaling action capability) and greatly decreasing the amount of energy required for AI to integrate new information (reduced learning cost).
+We propose advancements along two general axes: developing hardware that can efficiently execute large models while trading off execution speed and power and greatly decreasing the amount of energy required for AI to integrate new information.

 We presented a hierarchical review of the computations in NI and compared how this knowledge relates to current AI systems (\ref{sec_comparing}).
-Here, we integrate these perspectives to suggest future biologically inspired vectors for research in AI hardware and software to enable embedded, agentic, and physical AI systems.
+Here, we integrate these perspectives to suggest future biologically inspired vectors for research in AI hardware and software to enable embedded, agentic, and physical AI systems \parencite{luo_integration_2024}.
 Complementing this, we conclude by highlighting areas that may not be directly addressable by biological inspiration.